Complex-systems-and-devops-gruppe-8/.github/report/introduction.md

 #### 1.1 Project Scope and Objectives

-The goal of this project is to design and implement a full-stack gambling platform, with games such as roulette, and coin flip.
+The goal of this project is to design and implement a full-stack gambling platform, with games such as roulette, and coin flip, with a focus on creating a secure and user-friendly experience.
+It will involve building both backend and frontend components using modern frameworks and tools, while integrating DevOps practices for continues integration and deployment.
-The project includes the development of both a backend, a frontend, and the use of DevOps practices to improve the development and deployment processes.

-The project will provide an secure and intuitive user experience.
-Software using modern frameworks and tools will be implemented.
-The project will be implemented with an emphasis on using the practices of DevOps to enable continous integration and deployment.
+The scope includes backend architechture, API development, frontend design, security measures, and cloud deployment.
+However, it excludes marketing strategies, and legal compliance beyond technical implementation.
+The objective is to deliver a reliable platform with efficient DevOps integration and an engaging user interface.

 #### 1.2 Problem Statement and Solution Overview